dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 analysis.
-The vast work done in programming language theory over the past hundred years provides many tools for scaling an understanding of the internal thought processes of language models as they write code.\AT{for examples, see cite, cite}
+The vast work done in programming language theory over the past hundred years provides many tools for scaling an understanding of the internal thought processes of language models as they write code.

-In that spirit, we wanted to start with a simple property that comes up in every programming languages, nullability.
+In that spirit, we wanted to start with a simple property that comes up in every programming language, nullability.
 Nullable values are represented differently across languages; as null pointers in C or C++, with explicit Option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
 In every